Co-cathedral of Christ the King, Belgrade: Interior

 The interior of the Co-cathedral of Christ the King has three naves covered with a barrel vault.
 Along them, above the band in white Carrara marble, are wooden Stations of the Cross and stained-glass windows with scenes from the life of Jesus and Mary.
 At the bottom of two side aisles is the transept, which ends with two semicircular apses protruding slightly.
-In it are altars dedicated to St. Joseph (right altar) and Our Lady of Lourdes (left altar), also used for the custody of the Blessed Sacrament.
+In it are altars dedicated to Saint Joseph (right altar) and Our Lady of Lourdes (left altar), also used for the custody of the Blessed Sacrament.
 The presbytery has fully restored to its present post-conciliar 1960s, led by the architect Augustus Ranoki.
 Along the central axis, are the main altar and the marble bishop's throne.
 The apse is decorated with a modern mosaic depicting "Christ the King."

 Pipe organ

 In the choir loft located on the central portal, is the pipe organ, built in 1927 by Frank Jenko.
-It has 14 stops placed on two keyboards and a pedalkeyboard.
+It has 14 stops placed on two keyboards and a pedal keyboard.